tolek-tpr/GLWrapper/README.md

 in the scale callback, or if you'd rather use a custom projection matrix, simply set `Renderer.projMatrix` which is a public field whenever you need to.

+Windows natives are provided by default, but if you want to use a different operating system, copy and paste the natives block from the build.gradle in this repo

 ## Rendering
 The basic concept of GLWrapper is to use `BufferBuilder` and `Immediate` objects, there is also a `DrawContext` class which has some helper functions for common shapes, gradients, etc.